About

 Earlier works emerged from lived experiences of grappling with the complexities of dialogue, mis-communication, and a desire to be both understood and hidden.
 This led to sustained exploration of the relational contract between artist and audience - through performance, participatory text-based works, and photography projects structured around narrative and conversational exchange.

-These lines of enquiry continue, with current projects often employing modular structures such as re-combinable poetic fragments, recurrent motifs in collage, or ‘rules’ by which texts or visuals must conform - to investigate how narratives, identities, and relationships are constructed, dismantled, and rearranged.
+These lines of enquiry continue, with current projects often employing modular structures such as interchangeable poetic fragments, recurrent motifs in collage, or ‘rules’ by which texts or visuals must conform - to investigate how narratives, identities, and relationships are constructed, dismantled, and rearranged.
 This process is often grounded in acts of collection - whether gathering images, objects, fragments of text, stories, or traces of personal experience.

 Threaded through much of Emma’s work is an understated humour - a dry observational lens turned towards the awkwardness of being a thinking, feeling body negotiating the messiness of connection.
 Her practice holds space for contradiction: the longing for framework alongside an acceptance of uncertainty - a safe space for wildness to emerge.
 Her work invites a form of witnessing this duality which acknowledges that the edges between self and other, speaker and listener, artist and audience are never entirely fixed.